jpcposts/jpcposts.github.io/_posts/2024/2024-02-23-nohup_ssh_session.md

 ## Conclusion:

 In a world where remote server management is commonplace, dealing with SSH session time limits is inevitable.
-The `nohup` command emerges as a savior, ensuring that your critical processes continue undisturbed even when faced with the constraints of SSH session duration.
+The `nohup` command servers as a savior, ensuring that your critical processes continue undisturbed even when faced with the constraints of SSH session duration.
 By incorporating `nohup` into your workflow, you empower yourself to execute tasks with confidence, knowing that interruptions won't hinder their completion.

 📝 For more information about nohup, refer to the [nohup Man Page](https://linux.die.net/man/1/nohup).